plwg/git_presentation/how_to_build_a_time_machine.md

 ![](advance-testing.png)

-The pointer that HEAD points to, advance, while the other pointer stays the same.
+The pointer that HEAD points to, advanced, while the other pointer stays the same.

 . . .

 This is it.
-Most of the actions in Git are about manipulating these pointers and commits.
+Most of the actions in Git are just manipulating these pointers and commits.

 ![](meme.jpg)